 1.4 You must request your Subscriber Code password or user passwords be changed immediately when:

-- the hardware on which the software resides is upgraded, changed or disposed of.
+• the hardware on which the software resides is upgraded, changed or disposed of; or

 1.5 Protect credit reporting agency Subscriber Code(s) and password(s) so that only key personnel know this sensitive information.
 Unauthorized personnel should not have knowledge of your Subscriber Code(s) and password(s).